RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: RNNFast Architecture

 \subsection{Compute Tiles}

-Tile groups are composed of multiple compute tiles, interconnected with their nearest horizontal and vertical neighbors through racetrack memories.
+A compute tile consists of multiple LSTM hardware units that share a single input and a single output racetrack.
+They are interconnected with their nearest horizontal and vertical neighbors through racetrack memories.
 Figure \ref{Fig.:tile} shows the tile design and layout.
-Each compute tile consists of multiple LSTM hardware units that share a single input and a single output racetrack.
 The results of the computation within each tile are written directly onto the input track of the tile belonging to the next layer in the network.
-Tile groups are connected to each other through traditional wired interconnection networks.
+Tiles are organized in tile groups, which are connected to each other through traditional wired interconnection networks.